VoodaGod/VixTelegramThemes/readme.md

+Theme originally by VixusFoxy
 This is a hot 80's theme for the Telegram Desktop client.
 It's pretty rad.
 Enjoy. :3